A detailed timeline of IRIS HRM activities and approximate deadlines is available here [PDF].

 Next, the IRIS Project moved into Envision, which takes the information from Enterprise Readiness and develops a plan for how work will be done in the future and how we move from today to that future.

-In January 2015, the IRIS Project will move into the Achieve phase.
-This phase includes all of the final preparations (including training of end users) that need to occur in order for IRIS to successfully be implemented.
+Right now IRIS HRM is in the Achieve phase which includes all of the final preparations (including training of end users) that need to occur in order for IRIS to successfully be implemented.

-Stabilization & Optimization is the final phase and includes the actual implementation of the new system.
-Also during this phase of the project, people and systems are monitored to ensure adoption of the new system is successful.
+Now live, IRIS Financial/Procurement portion of the project is currently in the Stabilization & Optimization phase.
+During this final phase the actual implementation of the new system occurs as well as monitoring of both the system and users to ensure adoption of the new system is successful.